d-bl/GroundForge/docs/help/Change-tiles.md

 You will have to adjust to get the original thread diagram.
 Use two browser windows, one with the old tile layout, one with the new tile layout.
 Then you can copy-paste the corresponding [stitches](Replace).
+Another option is a dummy [foot side](Advanced#footside-tutorial), in this case: enter one line with two dashes into the left text field.